albandewilde/eq/README.md

 - `TKN` → The discord bot token
 - `SRC_DIR` → Directory where files are downloaded
 - `DST_DIR` → Directory where files are unique
+- `HOST` → Host where the server listen
+- `PORT` → Port the server listen on
+- `BASEURL` → Base URL of the static server

 ## Installation